Peach Cobbler

 This post may contain affiliate links.
 Read my full disclosure policy.

-Peach cobbler is a rustic dessert made from sweet peaches, warm spices, and a homemade biscuit topping, baked until the fruit is bubbling and the topping is golden and “cobbled,” like an old stone pathway.
-The dessert is a delicious way to use up all your summer peaches, as well as any other fruit you’d like to mix in — a combination of blackberries and peaches would be wonderful.
-For more seasonal variations, see my apple cobbler and blueberry cobbler.
-Serve with a scoop of vanilla ice cream or dollop of sweetened whipped cream on top.
+Peach cobbler is a rustic dessert made from sweet peaches, warm spices, and a homemade buttermilk biscuit topping, baked until the fruit is bubbling and the top is golden and cobbled, like an old stone pathway.
+This dessert is a delicious way to use up all your sun-ripened summer peaches, as well as any other fruit you’d like to mix in (a combination of blackberries and peaches would be wonderful).

-“I made this for my husband’s family last night (all from Georgia—the peach state) and they said it was the best peach cobbler they had ever had!”
+“I made this for my husband’s family last night (all from Georgia—the peach state) and they said it was the best peach cobbler recipe ever!”

 Lauren